Is there a doctor in the house? Who works for the NHS?

 - Emergency call handlers

-Added to the range of roles, the NHS workforce is also incredibly diverse with staff from almost every continent and across approximately 200 countries.
+Added to the range of roles, the NHS workforce is also incredibly diverse with staff from almost every continent and more than 200 countries.

-Despite nearly a fifth of NHS staff being from a black, Asian and minority ethnic (BAME) background, this diversity does not translate when looking at senior staff, with only 7% of NHS senior management being from a BAME background.
+Despite almost 20% of NHS staff being from a black, Asian and minority ethnic (BAME) background, this diversity does not translate when looking at senior staff, with only 7% of NHS senior management being from a BAME background.
 As part of the NHS Workforce Race Equality Standard, NHS providers are expected to show progress against a number of indicators of workforce equality, including a specific indicator to address the low numbers of BAME board members across the organisation.

 This diversity does not translate into gender equality either, with men holding the majority of senior roles in the NHS despite 77% of the NHS workforce being female.
 There is now a target for 50:50 representation on NHS boards by 2020.